US Increases Scrutiny Over Chinese Land Purchases Near Military Bases

 China was much further down the list, with some 347,000 acres, amounting to less than 1 percent of foreign-held acreage.

-The Chinese company with the most land is Murphy Brown LLC and associated companies, which bought the pork-production company Smithfield Foods, and now owns 141,000 acres across several states, according to the report.
+The Chinese company with the most land is Murphy Brown LLC and associated companies, which bought the pork production company Smithfield Foods and now owns 141,000 acres across several states, according to the report.

-Likewise, Chinese billionaire Sun Guangxin, owner of Guanghui Energy, purchased land near Laughlin Air Force Base in South Texas through Brazos Highland Properties LP and Harvest Texas LLC for a combined total of 132,000 acres.
+Likewise, Chinese billionaire Sun Guangxin, owner of Guanghui Energy, purchased land near Laughlin Air Force Base in southern Texas through Brazos Highland Properties LP and Harvest Texas LLC for a combined total of 132,000 acres.

 The Texas land deal is one of several high-profile cases in which the federal government hasn’t blocked land sales to Chinese businesses.
 CFIUS didn’t deem the transaction a national security threat and allowed it to go through.